 No baby bath seats manufactured before 2011 (if they have suction cups or are missing a warning label, it was probably manufactured before 2011)

 No Breast pump accessories, pacifiers, bottles, or other feeding items unless NEW with tags in original packaging.

 No Bras, panties, training pants or other undergarments unless NEW with tags in original packaging.

 Non-electronic stuffed animals

 We will not accept out-of-season clothing (only fall/winter clothes at Fall sale and Spring/Summer Clothes at Spring sale.
-With the exception that we always accept blue jeans, short sleeve polo type shirts, team shirts (Alabama, Auburn or high school) and maternity.
+With the exception that we always accept blue jeans, short sleeve polo type shirts, and team shirts (Alabama, Auburn or high school).

 We will not accept clothing that is stained, torn or is out of date.
 If you have children in middle school, please do not consign their baby clothes.
 A good barometer is if it hasn’t been worn in 5 years, it is out of date.

 We will not sale any items that may frighten or offend children.